Best Instant Pot Baked Beans – Dry or Canned

 Expert tip

 For this recipe, I cook dry pinto beans in water for 25 minutes with a 20-minute natural pressure release.
-Then, I cook them again with the sauce for another 10 minutes with another 10-minute natural pressure release.
+Then, I cook them again with the sauce for another 10 minutes, followed by a 10-minute natural pressure release.
 So, these beans are nice and soft when they are done.
-If you want them firmer, cook them for 20 minutes.
+If you want them firmer, cook them for 20 minutes in phase one.

-I’ve had some questions and comments about the burn notice on the instant pot.
-Although we have never had any issues with this or experienced the burn notice before using this recipe, it is wise to pinpoint a few important things that might help to avoid it.
+I’ve had some questions and comments about the burn notice on the Instant Pot.
+Although we have never had any issues with this or experienced the burn notice with this recipe, it is wise to pinpoint a few critical things that might help to avoid it.

-• First, if cooking the bacon in the pressure cooker, make sure not to use extra thin or lacking fat bacon.
-Both of these can cause the bacon to stick to the bottom of the pot and cause a burn notice later.
-Those browned bits stuck to the pot because of the lack of fat.
-This can make the instant pot think that you’ve walked away and left the meat to burn.
+• First, if cooking the bacon in the pressure cooker, make sure not to use extra-thin or low-fat bacon.
+Both of these can cause the bacon to stick to the bottom of the pot, potentially leading to a burn notice later.
+The browned bits stuck to the pot due to the lack of fat.
+This can make the Instant Pot think that you’ve walked away and left the meat to burn.
 So try using good quality bacon, which is thicker and has a decent fat content.

 Recipe Variations:

-• Slow cooker: You would have to start with either cooked or canned beans, add all the ingredients to the slow cooker, and stir to combine.
+• Slow cooker: Start with either cooked or canned beans, then add all the ingredients to the slow cooker and stir to combine.
 Cover and cook beans on low for 4 to 6 hours until thick.

-• Stovetop: Just add all the ingredients to a large Dutch oven and cover.
-Then, simmer for about an hour, or until completely cooked.
+• Stovetop: Combine all the ingredients in a large Dutch oven and cover.
+Then, simmer for about an hour, or until thoroughly cooked.

 • Add meat: Instead of just bacon, add some other protein like chopped chicken, turkey, or beef for a hearty meal.